jeany55/MyAccountant/README.md

 Heavily inspired by AccountantClassic, see a breakdown by source - either by session, day, week, month, year, or all time.
 MyAccountant currently supports all versions of WoW.

-## How to contribute

-### Want to add a translation?

-Make a copy of [Locales/TEMPLATE.lua](Locales/TEMPLATE.lua) and make the necessary changes for your translation.

-Then either open up a PR with your change, or create an issue if you're unsure how to complete a merge (and we can do it for you!)

-### Want a new feature?

-Create an issue describing what you would like to see.

-Or, if you're feeling brave you can make the change yourself and submit a pull request!
-Increasing versions in the toc is not necessary, it's done automatically as part of the release Github Action.

-### Find a bug?

-Please open a issue on the issues page!

 ## Features

 ### **See your gold per hour**